knpuniversity/php-beginner-series/knpu/arrays-loops.rst

 which we'll talk about in the next episode of this series.

 ``foreach`` isn't a function, it's what's called a "language construct".
-That basically means that it's one of a very small number of things in PHP that have their own special syntax.
-It looks similar to a function, except we say ``$pets as $pet`` instead of passing it arguments.
-Language constructs are things that bend the rules of typical PHP syntax, just like this.
-There are very few of them, and I'll point them out along the way.
+That basically means that it looks and works like a function, but has its own, special syntax.
+There aren't many of these language constructs and I'll point them out along the way.

-With our ``foreach``, we say ``$pets as $pet``.
+To loop, we say ``$pets as $pet``.
 The first variable is the array we're looping over and the second is a new variable name, which PHP sets to the value of each item in the array as we loop.
 Since our array has 3 strings in it, ``foreach`` executes the lines between ``{`` and ``}`` 3 times and ``$pet`` is set to a different string each time.

 If I change ``$pet`` to something else, that's fine, as long as I change it inside the curly braces as well::